sehlen-bsi/botan-docs/docs/testspec/src/13_pubkey_agree.rst

 known answer test as follows.
 The test is implemented in :srcref:`src/tests/test_ecdh.cpp`.

-**Remark from review of 3.12.0:** A negative test was added to the ECDH test over all supported curve groups in `test_ecdh.cpp`: deriving a shared secret from an uncompressed peer public point that does not lie on the curve (the serialized generator with one coordinate byte modified) must be rejected with a ``Decoding_Error``.
-This is a regression test for the prohibition of loading points not on the curve.
+Additionally, a negative test is executed for each supported curve group: deriving a shared secret from an uncompressed peer public point that does not lie on the curve must be rejected with a ``Decoding_Error`` (a regression test for the prohibition of loading points not on the curve).
 This test is specified in the following table.

 .. table::
    :class: longtable